PrimarySite/.github/pull_request_template.md

 ### Additional comments

-Informationa about supporting pull requests, branches, documentation or any other useful information regarding this task belongs in this section.
+Information about supporting pull requests, branches, documentation or any other useful information regarding this task belongs in this section.